RasaHQ/rasa/docs/nlu/components.rst

           # Specifies the kernel to use with C-SVM.
           # This is used with the ``C`` hyperparameter in GridSearchCV.
           kernels: ["linear"]
+          # Gamma parameter of the C-SVM.
+          "gamma": [0.1]
+          # We try to find a good number of cross folds to use during
+          # intent training, this specifies the max number of folds.
+          "max_cross_validation_folds": 5
+          # Scoring function used for evaluating the hyper parameters.
+          # This can be a name or a function.
+          "scoring_function": "f1_weighted"

 .. _embedding-intent-classifier: